 Two years had passed since I had done anything with LEMON.
 Was the idea forgotten?
 I wasn't sure.
 But it never left my mind.
 I said it in the video reembarking on this journey "I never stopped thinking about it."Over the two year hiatus I had tried numerous design ideas, but nothing that I was proud of.
 In the end, it all came down to fabric.
 I was thinking large scale, and getting large scale t-shirts in good fabric wasn't easy.
 It was even more difficult for things like hoodies, socks, and other accessories.One thing that I felt might be accessible was small scale accessories like stickers and dogtags, which had been in my mind for quite a while now.It took some great friends to bring me back into this mindset.
 Without the help of my close circle, I might not have been inspired enough to continue this journey.
 I realized that there was a lot of work to be done if I'm going to really try things out again.

-MAY 28 2021 - LEMON DOGTAGS
+May 28, 2021 - LEMON Dogtags

 The idea for the dogtags dated back to when I was young.
 A family friend who I was close to, a role model to me, gave me a pair of dogtags with my name on them.
 He was in the marines, and he was one of the most kind-hearted and generous people I knew, still is.
 When I rediscovered these tags going through my belongings, I really was fascinated with the way that they sounded when you wore them above your clothing.I feel that dogtags are a representation of who you are, in the sense that they classify you, your name, birthday, blood type, etc. I wanted to print the message of LEMON "NOT DEFINED BY FLAW" on these tags because it allows people to feel connected with the message as a whole, rather than be identified individually.
 A group mindset, a community.The tactile sensation of the tags in your hands and against your chest, it's a great feeling.
 The sounds it resonates with the movement you make, it's all part of the experience.
 The way that you can pull them out of the pouch, these are all elements that I considered very closely.
 I wanted people to feel like I had back when he had given me those tags, and a hat.
 It wasn't about what they represented, it was the trust and bond that it created.

-DEC 21 2021 - WELCOME TO CAMP LEMON
+December 21, 2021 - Welcome to CAMP LEMON

 CAMP LEMON came into my head a while back when I was talking to my aunt Monique about what I wanted to do with the brand next.
 It was definitely t-shirts.
 Summer was coming up, I wanted something that people could wear and connect with even further than the tags, but what to create?Then it became incredibly obvious.
 One of my childhood obsessions — Percy Jackson, Camp Half-Blood.
 It represented a very similar idea to what I'm trying to create with LEMON.
 The community, a place of misfits, a place where anyone is welcome.
 The camp that I wanted to create would grow overtime, but for now it was a group of close friends.
 My friend G was generous to let me shoot this shot in his backyard, which just happened to match the exact vision of the poster I wanted to create, featuring Cesar, G, and Leo.The collection was an amalgamation of three ideas — Percy Jackson's Camp Half-Blood, Gravity Falls, and my memories from being in the Cub Scouts as a kid.
 That's where the patches came from, and the pine tree that's split in half on the tees and the patches.
 The bracelets were something that I had in my mind for a long time as well, something about those silicone bands you used to get as a kid in school, that I wanted to recreate.
 Something that didn't need to be taken off, that could be showered with -- and it turns out that's how it worked out that way too.
 My therapist, close friends, and even my good friend/client that I do freelance media for all have worn the bracelet for days without removing it.
 Each with their own reason, but the bracelets say "NOT DEFINED BY FLAW" and I like to think it's a reminder to them, like it is to me, to not judge, to be patient, and to be kind.